GENERAL INFORMATION FOR ALL GRADUATE PIANO AUDITIONS

 - MM Collaborative: 20 minutes; must include at least three different selections.

 - Ideally, one selection should be with an instrumental partner, one with a singer, and one solo.
 If a candidate is unable to organize this, substitutions are fine as long as at least one selection is recorded with a partner, vocal or instrumental.
-The remaining two selections can be solo or collaborative with a partner.
+The remaining two selections can be solo or collaborative repertoire performed without a partner.

 - DMA in Piano Performance: 30 minutes; must include at least three different solo selections.

 - Single movements are acceptable in prescreening recordings as long as the minimum time limit is met.

 - No editing is permitted within a single movement.
 However, different selections can be recorded at different times and either combined into a single video file or separated by selection.

 - Prescreening recordings should be recent and accurately reflect your current level of playing.

 FINAL ROUND REPERTOIRE REQUIREMENTS